-Your options Pros, cons and questions Interest-only mortgage - ask to pay your mortgage for longer ✓ You may be able to reduce payments into the endowment policy or investment plan you're using to pay off the mortgage at the end of the term. ✗ Extending your mortgage won't cut your interest payments to the lender. ✗ You'll have to pay for longer - possibly into retirement. ✗ You'll end up paying more for your home overall.
-Add the arrears to the total mortgage balance - capitalise the arrears ✓ This spreads the payments over the length of the mortgage. ✗ Your monthly payments will increase. ✗ Your mortgage will increase so you'll end up paying more for your home overall. ✗ Your lender is unlikely to agree if you haven't kept to agreements in the past. ✗ If the arrears and balance of the mortgage add up to more than the value of the house your lender is likely to say no. Ask to delay paying your arrears for a time ✓ If you can now meet your mortgage payments but can't afford the arrears this keeps your monthly payments level. ✗ The arrears are still owing and charges on them may be increasing.
+Interest-only mortgage - ask to pay your mortgage for longer ✓ You may be able to reduce payments into the endowment policy or investment plan you're using to pay off the mortgage at the end of the term.
+Find out more on page 6.
+X Extending your mortgage won't cut your interest payments to the lender.
+You'll have to pay for longer - possibly into retirement.
+X You'll end up paying more for your home overall. the total mortgage balance - capitalise the arrears This spreads the payments over the length of the mortgage.
+X Your monthly payments will increase.
+Your mortgage will increase, so you'll end up paying more for your home overall.
+Your lender is unlikely to agree if you haven't kept to agreements in the past.
+X If the arrears and balance of the mortgage add up to more than the value of the house your lender is likely to say no. Ask to delay paying your arrears for a time If you can now meet your mortgage payments but can't afford the arrears this keeps your monthly payments level.
+The arrears are still owing and charges on them may be increasing.
+It's never too late to start dealing with your debts.